kidscancode/gamedev/README.md

 gamedev
 =======

-Example code and docs for "Game Development and Design" class
+Example code and docs for "Game Development and Design" class.